sillsdev/khmer-character-specification/specification.md

 #### 9.7.1.
 Pali <a name="Pali"></a>

 Nhok (1962:1-2) wrote that there are 41 characters in the Pali alphabet inventory--8 vowels and 33 consonants.
 Note that vowels are divided into two groups: independent and dependent.
-It is observed independent vowels usually start a syllable, while the dependent ones always attached to a initial consonant.
+It is observed that independent vowels usually start a syllable, while the dependent ones always attached to a initial consonant.

 No diacritic is used in Pali.